openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

 # Protocol Flow

-Self-Issued OP Request results in Self-Issued OP returning an ID Token to the Relying Party when the End-User authentication succeeds and the End-User provides necessary permission.
+Self-Issued Request results in Self-Issued OP returning an ID Token to the Relying Party when the End-User authentication succeeds and the End-User provides necessary permission.
 The ID Token always includes claims about the Authentication event and MAY include additional claims about the End-User.

 ~~~ ascii-art
 +------+                                           +----------------+